 - Physician practices must reserve the right to submit data to entities of their own choosing, either in addition to or as part of the chain of data submission (e.g., to payers, health plans, or community data repositories), for purposes such as quality improvement, performance measurement and research programs.

 - A framework for managing patient and physician consent, with appropriate granularity, must be established and maintained.
-This would include the ability of independent third parties to audit data use/release and a responsibility to inform affected parties regarding inappropriate use/release of their data.
+This would include the ability of independent third parties to audit data use/access and a responsibility to inform affected parties regarding inappropriate use/access of their data.

-- Third parties who collect, store, manage, or analyze data derived from physicians’ EHRs or other practice systems, must provide participants with a clear, written policy detailing the intended uses of such data prior to any data submission.
-In addition, any change in the policy or intended use of such data, must be relayed to participating practices prior to further submission and use of such data.
-This notification must be written, provided in a timely manner, and allow physician practices the right to decline those uses.
+- Third parties who collect, store, manage, or analyze data derived from physicians’ practices, must provide written policies detailing the intended uses of such data.
+Additionally, any change in the intended use must be relayed to participating practices prior to further data transfer.
+Notification must be in written form, provided in a timely manner, and allow physician practices the right to decline further participation without penalty.

-- Third party use policies must clearly distinguish between quality improvement, performance measurement and research uses of submitted data.
-Allowable and non-allowable uses of data must be delineated in addition to prioritization of allowable data uses.
+- Third party use policies must clearly distinguish between quality improvement, performance measurement, and research uses of submitted data.
+Allowable and non-allowable uses of data must be delineated in addition to prioritization of allowable uses.

-- Storage of these data must adhere to industry and regulatory standards for data of similar criticality and confidentiality.
-Retention and destruction of data must comply with legal requirements and the rights of data supplies.
+- Data storage must adhere to industry and regulatory standards for data of similar criticality and confidentiality.
+Retention and destruction of data must comply with legal requirements and the rights of data suppliers.

-- A process must be in place for physician practices to validate any data after transmission as well as any analyses and resultant reports.
+- A timely and efficient process must be in place for physician practices to validate any data after transmission as well as any analyses and resultant reports.
 There must be adequate time for practices to perform this validation.

-- Data required for submission must be clearly defined in both purpose and format.
-Only data critical to fulfilling the stated objectives should be required.
+- Data for submission must have both a clearly defined purpose and format.
+Only data critical to fulfilling the stated objectives should be submitted.